Ratan Thiyam has coronavirus, in hospital | Law-Order

-Internationally acclaimed theatre personality Ratn Thiyam is suffering from COVID-19 and has been admitted to a hospital here on Wednesday.
+Internationally acclaimed theatre personality Ratan Thiyam is suffering from COVID-19 and has been admitted to a hospital here on Wednesday.

 The admission in-charge of of the medical directorate of Manipur government in Imphal West district, N Haraba said the septuagenarian playwright and theatre director has tested postive for the disease and has been admitted to a multi- speciality hospital here.